neondatabase/website/content/docs/quickstart/prisma.md

 }
 ```

-Then, go to the Project dashboard in Neon and generate a connection string in `Connection Details` widget.
+Next, go to the **Project** dashboard in Neon and generate a connection string in `Connection Details` widget.

 You can specify this connection string in `.env`:

 ```shell
 DATABASE_URL=postgres://user:pass@project-name-123.cloud.neon.tech/main
 ```

-#### Using Neon for development with Prisma
+## Step 2 — Using Neon for Development With Prisma

 Prisma used a so-called shadow database to detect schema drift, therefore you need to have a second database to perform `prisma migrate dev` command.
-One way to deal with it is to creat>
+One way to deal with it is to create a separate Project in Neon and specify it via `shadowDatabaseUrl` in `prisma/schema.prisma`.

 For example, you can configure Prisma in the following way:

-in `prisma/schema.prisma`:
+Add the following code in `prisma/schema.prisma`:

 ```typescript
 datasource db {